Music as a coping strategy

 Music as a coping strategy involves the use of music (through listening or playing music) in order to reduce stress, as well as many of the psychological and physical manifestations associated with it.
 The use of music to cope with stress is an example of an emotion-focused, adaptive coping strategy.
 Rather than focusing on the stressor itself, music therapy is typically geared towards reducing or eliminating the emotions that arise in response to stress.
 In essence, advocates of this therapy claim that the use of music helps to lower stress levels in patients, as well as lower more biologically measurable quantities such as the levels of epinephrine and cortisol.
 Additionally, music therapy programs have been repeatedly demonstrated to reduce depression and anxiety symptoms in the long term.
+Music is widely recognized in healthcare literature as a non-pharmacological coping mechanism that can reduce stress and improve emotional regulation.

 Major theories

 In the context of psychology, a coping strategy is any technique or practice designed to reduce or manage the negative effects associated with stress.
 While stress is known to be a natural biological response, biologists and psychologists have repeatedly demonstrated that stress in excess can lead to negative effects on one's physical and psychological well-being.
 Elevated stress levels can lead to conditions including mental illnesses, cardiovascular conditions, eating disorders, gastrointestinal complications, sexual dysfunction, and skin and hair problems.
 The variety and potential fatality from these conditions push the need for a coping mechanism to reduce the manifestations associated with stress.

 While there are hundreds of different coping strategies, the use of music is one specific example of a coping strategy that is used to combat the negative effects of stress.
 Due to the substantially large number of strategies to choose from, psychologists break down coping strategies into three types: